-In the last season Giulio Alvise Caselli sang the role of Pasquale in Haydn's “Orlando Paladino” at the Theater Hagen.
+In season 2017/18 Giulio Alvise Caselli interpreted the role of Pasquale in Haydn's “Orlando Paladino” at the Theater Hagen.

 From 2011 to August 2017 Giulio Alvise Caselli was a member of Theater Augsburg, where he gave his debut as Conte Almaviva (Le nozze di Figaro).
 Further parts were a.o.
 Dr. Falke (Die Fledermaus), Pelléas (Pelléas et Mélisande), Nardo (La finta giardiniera), Belcore (L'Elisir d'amore), Algerier (Luigi Nono's “Intolleranza 1960”) and Hans Scholl (Weiße Rose by Udo Zimmermann).